yehudacohen/alchemy/alchemy-web/docs/providers/fs/file.md

 # File

-The File resource creates and manages files in the filesystem with automatic directory creation and cleanup.
+The File resource lets you create, update and delete files in the filesystem with automatic directory creation and cleanup.

 ## Minimal Example

-Creates a simple text file:
+Create a simple text file:

 ```ts
 import { File } from "alchemy/fs";